m-kanekawa/word_book/readme.md

-## Add Word Book into your website
+## Add "Word Book" into your website

 1. Create token and save it into "\<input type="hidden">" and SESSION['word_book_session_key'].
 ```php